shimataro/ssh-key-action/README.md

   run: scp ./foo/ target:bar/
 ```

+## FAQ

+### What is the best way for copying files to multiple servers; SCP, SCP via bastion, SFTP, SFTP via bastion, rsync, and rsync via bastion?

+I recommend **rsync via bastion**.
+It has some advantages over other methods:

+* You only need to use this action once in order to connect to bastion from VM.
+Other methods require to use it multiple times in order to connect to each targets.
+* `rsync`:
+    * is faster than others.
+    * can remove files that don't exist in target.
+* SCP:
+    * will break files when disconnected during sending.
+    * is [deprecated by OpenSSH](https://www.openssh.com/txt/release-8.0) due to outdated and inflexible protocol.
+* Using bastion is more secure because:
+    * it is not necessarily to expose SSH port on target servers to public.
+    * it requires to shutdown only bastion when security incident ―e.g., private key leaked, GitHub jacked― occurs.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)